mdotstrange/CharacterControllerCollisionFix/README.md

 I've included the Unity test project which was made in 5.5- I tested with different types of moving objects.
 (Animated, Physics, Translate)

 The script alone is below as well.
-If you can improve upon it please do and send me a copy! ^_^ I'm @mdotstrange on twitter or mdotstrange@gmail.com  Thanks!
+If you can improve upon it, please do and send me a copy! ^_^ I'm @mdotstrange on twitter or mdotstrange@gmail.com  Thanks!